lsst/pex_config/doc/lsst.pex.config/overview.rst

                "MEDIAN": "Scale by the inverse of the median", })
        keysToRemoveFromAssembledCcd = pexConfig.ListField(
-           doc="fields to remove from the metadata of the assembled ccd.", dtype=str,
+           doc="Fields to remove from the metadata of the assembled ccd.", dtype=str,
            default=[])